 As an Amazon Associate, I earn from qualifying purchases.

-These delicious Boursin Mashed Potatoes are the best mashed potatoes ever!
-Creamy and lump-free, these heavenly mashed potatoes with Boursin cheese will be the star of any meal.
+These delicious Boursin mashed potatoes are the best homemade mashed potatoes ever!
+Creamy and oh-so-delicious, these heavenly mashed potatoes with Boursin cheese will be the star of any meal.

 a white bowl of Boursin mashed potatoes topped with melting butter and chopped chives.